Hazardous household waste

 Further information

-For more information on how to dispose of hazardous household waste, visit the Hampshire County Council website or call 0300 555 1389.
+For more information on how to dispose of hazardous household waste, visit Hampshire County Council's website.